abhishekacharya-hub/react-practice/README.md

 Next, we have to pass email to value property of a input tag and pass a function changeEmailHandler to an onChange() event for a purpose keeping track of the current value of the input.

+__What is the difference between Component and Container in React?__

+The presentational components are concerned with the look, container components are concerned with making things work.

+For example, this is a presentational component.
+It gets data from its props, and just focuses on showing an element